-It’s been said (often) that lawyers were genteel, professional and respectful of their colleagues in the past.
+It’s been said (often) that lawyers were genteel, professional, and respectful of their colleagues and opposing counsel in the past.
 But the last few decades haven’t been good ones for the profession on that front.
 Intimidation, shabby lawyering, “over-papering” and arrogance seem to run rampant.
 In some cases, judges have even ordered civility training for lawyers.
 (And there were some big repercussions.)

 If you’re going to be a lawyer today—and be a professional—it’s best to arm yourself with some effective ways to react in the face of the incivility.
 To that end, here is advice about how to respond in two situations where bad behavior is most likely to occur.

 From time to time, opposing counsel may act in an uncivil or unprofessional manner during a telephone call, where there is no official record as there might be in a deposition or a written communication.
 They may call you or your client names, or make implied or overt threats (such as going to the court, or serving discovery requests that will make your life unbearable).
 In these situations, it is important that you stay calm and civil—and most importantly, do not respond in kind.